 Milestones for the selection process of your grant application are given below; please note the dates given are approximate and for guidance only.
+Find out more about the assessment process on our website.
 You will be contacted by email when your applicant response is due, or if there are any other actions you need to take; these will all be done via your online account.